Complex energy flows in non-empty space for double unification of particles with fields and charges with masses: Fields in Maxwell-Lorentz equations do define radial shapes of charges

-to the local charge, $\rho(x)$, and current, $\rho(x){\vec v }$, densities of the extended electron with the elementary charge integral $(-e_o) = const $.
-Contrary to the recognized Lorentz model, the electron's charge was not postulated by Mie within a microscopic spatial volume, while the electron's fields are in charge-free regions outside the charge volume ({\it i.e.} in supposed empty space).
-The mathematical equation $div {\vec {d}}({\vec x}, t) = \rho({\vec x}, t)$ can be rigorously resolved for non-empty space, where the charge and its field coexist locally in all space points ${\vec x}$ in the Universe.
-In other words, we tend to maintain the Mie (Einstein) idea that the elementary electric (gravitational) charge is to be integrated into its spatial field structure with instantaneous local relations between scalar functions $\rho({\vec x},t) $ and ${\vec { d}}({\vec x},t){\vec {\rm e}}({\vec x},t). $
+to the local charge, $\rho({{\bf x}},t)$, and current, $\rho({{\bf x}},t){\vec v }$, densities of the extended electron.
+Contrary to Lorentz, the electron's charge distribution was not postulated by Mie within a microscopic spatial volume (electron's fields were assigned by Lorentz to charge-free regions or to the supposed empty space around charges).
+The mathematical equation $div \ {\vec {d}}({{\bf x}},t) = 4\pi\rho({{\bf x}},t)$ can be rigorously resolved under the non-empty space assumption by admitting that the elementary charge and its field coexist together in all space points ${\bf x}$ of the infinite Universe.
+In other words, we tend to maintain the Mie (and Einstein) idea that the elementary electric (and gravitational) charge is to be integrated into its spatial field structure with instantaneous local relations between scalar functions $\rho({{\bf x}},t) $ and ${\vec { d}}({\bf x},t)\cdot {\vec {d}}({\bf x},t). $ Then locally paired, {\it rigid} motion of Coulomb radial fields and electron\rq{}s radial shapes can maintain the precision experiment \cite{Piz} as a direct justification of the non-empty space paradigm for physical reality.

-The mass density $m_o{n}(r)$ of the distributed radial electron with the analytical density ${n}(r)$ should possess the same active mass-energy density as the passive mass-energy of electron's gravitational field (due to the Principle of Equivalence).
-The charge density $\rho(r) = (-e_o){ n}(r)$ of the same electron should possess a EM energy density which is equal to the electric field energy density.
-Therefore, the continuous charge density of the extended particle is to be proportional to the electromagnetic field energy density, $ \rho({\vec x},t)= \epsilon {\vec{\rm e}}^2({\vec x},t)/\Lambda $ in the rest frame of reference.
-Then, the electron's charge (and its conservation) has the self-energy meaning of the constant $(-e_o)$ in the uniform self-potential $\Lambda = const $.
-Maxwell-Lorentz's equations for extended electrons can equally be discussed for the electric current density and for the electric energy flow densities.
-One can say that EM self-energy currents are even more fundamental for CED than electric charge currents.
-Anyway, CED can employ the charge self-energy (justified so far only in QED) in Mie's non-empty space approach to EM fields (distributed within continuous particle-charges).
-The delta-operator description of point charges, say on separated capacitor's plates, can also discuss the electrostatic energy of charges in addition to equal amount of their field energy, spatially separated from such point charges.
-Contrary to diverging self-energy options for point particles, our self-energy of the spatially distributed charge can be described through regular energy density terms and the Poynting vector for continuous fields.
+The mass density $m_o{n}(r)$ of the distributed radial electron with the analytical density ${n}(r)$ possess the same active mass-energy density as the passive mass-energy of electron's gravitational field (due to the Principle of Equivalence).
+Similarly, the charge density $\rho(r) = q{ n}(r)$ of the same electron should possess a self-energy density which is to be equal to the Coulomb field energy density.
+Therefore, the passive charge density of the extended particle is to be proportional to the active field energy density